-No trip to Busan is complete without a visit to Haeundae, so why not stay in this bustling coastal area?
+No trip and stay in Busan is complete without a visit to Haeundae, so why not stay in this bustling coastal area?
 Haeundae Beach attracts masses of tourists per year — both Korean and international travelers.
 You can enjoy relaxing by the beach, swimming, and an endless choice of restaurants, cafes, street markets, and bars.

 The beach is a popular hangout spot during the summer, which creates a lively atmosphere for both daytime and evening activities.
 Busan International Film Festival and Haeundae Light Festival are held annually during the colder months so this area is a great option all year round.